sparkslabs/iot-kit/web_api.md

 Put will generally use the same format as GET representations

-  * Client - will consist of PUTing a value to the site
+  * Client - will consist of PUTing a value to the site - at present this is the bare value, but it should really be a resource
   * Site - will consist of returning the GET value for the attribute or an exception

 ## POST Representations / Behaviour

 POST representations have two halves:

-  * Client - will consist of posting the arguments to the site
+  * Client - currently this consists of sending a bare value as the body of the POST request
-  * Site - will consist of posting results to the client
+  * Site - the response is a json value broadly matching that from a GET request, without the provision of an href.
+Additionally there is an extra return type of "None" (aka null)